Restoring the River Channel

 Always returning to the River

-The Trinity River is used for non-motorized boating and outside of Dallas, 25% of rural areas obtain their drinking water from the Trinity River.
+The Trinity River is used for boating, primarily kayaks and canoes, and outside of Dallas, 25% of rural areas obtain their drinking water from the Trinity River.
 In general, it is important to preserve rivers and their corridors throughout the world.
 Hundreds of streams, creeks and water sources feed into the Trinity River as it snakes through the state meeting in Forth Worth and Dallas, a location where the fourth largest metropolitan area in the United States sprawls across its watershed.
-It is critical because many people depend on its water and so do thousands of species of animals and fish.
+Every drop of this water is crucial because many people depend on the river's water and so do thousands of species of animals and fish.
 The river also provides a natural backdrop for wonderful recreational and environmental opportunities.